nf-core/smrnaseq/docs/usage.md

 - `fasta`: the reference genome FASTA file
 - `bowtie_index`: points to the folder containing the `bowtie` indices for the genome reference specified by `fasta`.
+- `bowtie_align_args`: Optional flags to pass to Bowtie 1 for the genome mapping, e.g. `--bowtie_align_args '-v 1 --best'`.
+Only a subset of Bowtie 1 flags are allowed to keep compatibility with the pipeline.
+If invalid or disallowed values are included, the pipeline will exit with an error message.

 > [!NOTE]
 > if the FASTA file in `fasta` is not the same file used to generate the `bowtie` indices, then the pipeline will fail.